October 20, 2020 - Nodaway News

 The commission filled out a report regarding county waste and recycling programs for Northwest Missouri Regional Council of Governments.

 The commission reviewed the Counties Employees Retirement Fund (CERF) program.
 Stiens made a motion to keep the Annual CERF Contribution at its current four percent.
-All were in favor, motion passed.
+All were in favor.

 Inspectected a tube replacement project on Road #960 in Grant Township.